Who can join the program?

 Q) How can you join the program?

 A) A father who is interested in joining Father to Father needs to set up an initial meeting with program staff.
-Offices are located in North Charleston and Moncks Corner.
+Offices are located in North Charleston.
 At the initial meeting, staff will give an overview of the program and expectations of participants.

 Q) How can Father to Father be contacted?